mickcrosse/mTRF-Toolbox/README.md

 <sub><sup>1</sup> Data from Di Liberto et al., eLife, 2020, https://doi.org/10.7554/eLife.51784<sub>

-First-time users on MATLAB Online will be prompted to install the [Deep Learning Toolbox Converter for TensorFlow Models](https://nl.mathworks.com/matlabcentral/fileexchange/64649-deep-learning-toolbox-converter-for-tensorflow-models) support package.
+First-time users on MATLAB Online may be prompted to install additional packages.
 Please follow the prompted link to complete the installation and re-run the example.
-See [Installation](https://github.com/MATLAB-Community-Toolboxes-at-INCF/DeepInterpolation-MATLAB/edit/vijayiyer05-patch-1/README.md#installation) for further guidance to install DeepInterpolation with MATLAB on your local or cloud compute environment.

 ## Documentation